argoproj-labs/training-material/argo-workflows/install-using-helm/install.md

-We will be using the community maintained argoproj Helm Charts.
-More information can be [found on GitHub](https://argoproj.github.io/argo-helm/).

-Argo is normally installed into a namespace named `argo` so we will create that as part of our deployment.

 This command installs the latest Argo Workflows Helm Chart.
 In production it would be sensible to pin the version of the chart to a specific version.
+Argo is normally installed into a namespace named `argo` so we will create that as part of our deployment:
 ```
 helm repo add argo https://argoproj.github.io/argo-helm
 helm repo update